DamiemB/DamiemB/README.md

 ---

-⭐ **Fun Fact**: My journey in coding started recently, but I'm already enjoying every step of it!
+⭐ **Fun Fact** | There’s a Command That Insults You – If you install the package fortune and insult mode in sudo, Linux will roast you every time you enter the wrong password!
 💭 _"Every expert was once a beginner!"_